liboyang0112/TRExFitter/README.rst

      * MCstatThreshold  : if set it will add the MC stat uncertainty to the fit (and to the plots); a NP will be added for each bin with an MC stat uncertainty > this threshold (relative)
      * MCstatConstraint : constraint used for MC stat uncertainties, can be set to 'Gaussian' (default) or 'Poisson'
      * DebugLevel       : 0 = prints only Warning and Errors, 1 = additionally prints Info messages, 2 = additionally prints Debug messages, >2 additionally prints Verbose messages.
 For option <2 RooFit/Roostats messages will be heavily suppressed
+     * Logo             : is set to TRUE will print the TRExFitter logo
      * PlotOptions      : a set of options for plotting:
         * YIELDS : if set, the legend will be one-column and will include the yields; otherwise two-columns and no yields
         * NORMSIG : add normlised signal to plots